modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ]);
 ```

-Theres a few options you'll have to keep in mind when adding the fields as shown above.
-Note that we are using lexicons, so you will need to define them in your lexicon files for them to show the correct value.
+Theres a few options you'll have to keep in mind when adding the fields as shown above. **Notice that we are using lexicons, so you will need to define them in your lexicon files for them to show the correct value**.

 - label: shows to the left of the input field in the product form.
 It can be a string, but it is recommended to use lexicons.
 - name: property value the field is saved under inside the product.
 - value: gets the current value of the field
 - options: array of values and labels to display in a dropdown select field.
 The value gets stored with the product, and the label can be strings, but like labels, it is recommended to use lexicons.

-You'll also notice we are adding a new tab to hold our shirt options.
-You don't need to put new fields in a new tab, but it helps for organization.
+You will also notice we are adding a new tab to hold our shirt options.
+You do not need to put new fields in a new tab, but it helps for organization.

 For more details of available options for fields, [view all the available options](https://docs.modmore.com/en/Commerce/v1/Developer/Admin/Form_Fields.html#page_Available+Options).